Cinema

 CINE 656 Screenwriting Workshop: Special Topics (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; CINE 450* or equivalent; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, and CINE 212 or equivalents with grades of C or better; CINE 450* or equivalent; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
-CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 CINE 658 Creating Story Worlds (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212*, CINE 340* and CINE 341* or equivalents with grades of C or better; CINE 450* or equivalent; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, CINE 212, CINE 340*, and CINE 341* or equivalents with grades of C or better; CINE 450* or equivalent; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
-CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 CINE 664 Animation III (Units: 3)